GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Following the parsing of a flatfile into useable metadata, we can now specify the inputs for the performing of a residual analysis.
 Residual analysis compares the predicted and expected (i.e. observed) ground-motion for a combination of source, site and path parameters to evaluate the performance of GMPEs.
 Residuals are computed using the mixed effects methodology of Abrahamson and Youngs (1992), in which the total residual is split into an inter-event component and an intra-event component.
 Abrahamson and Youngs (1992) should be consulted for a detailed overview of ground-motion residuals.

-We can specify the inputs to perform a residual analysis within the smt are specified as follows:
+We can specify the inputs to perform a residual analysis with as follows:

 1. Specify the base path, the path to the metadata we parsed in the previous stage and an output folder: